Way of Choices (Ze Tian Ji) is a massive (1251 chapters!) Chinese web serial xianxia/xuahhuan novel. It has sometimes been called "Chinese DBZ."

 - Ki Manipulation: Cultivation leads to someone having far more ki, or Essence depending on the translation, than anyone could normally accumulate.

-- In another instant, the Cinnabar Pills, originally made by Chen to save others, ultimately saved his life.
+- A positive example when the Cinnabar Pills, originally made by Chen to save others, ultimately saved his life.

 - Love Letter: Chen is engaged to marry Xu Yourong ever since they were both children, and Daoist Ji saved her father's life.
 They write to each other often.

-- Meaningful Name: 'Changsheng' is Chinese for "live long."
+- 'Changsheng' is Chinese for "live long".
 Pretty on-the-nose for someone who has to go on an epic quest to escape an early death.

 - Phrase Catcher: Whenever an important character meets CCS for the first time, they will invariably ask "You are Chen Changsheng?"